The Hakkoda Ski Resort in Japan is a powder skiing mecca, and possibly the holy grail of skiing in Japan

 is largely serviced by one ropeway.
 There are a couple of ungroomed runs (aka courses), whilst the rest of the area is one huge off-piste paradise with 654 metres of vertical drop.
 Hakkoda is made up of eight mountains, and beyond the ropeway serviced slopes, there are extensive areas for backcountry enthusiasts.

 In addition to the ropeway, there is a double chair, or romance chair as the Japanese love to call them (I’m not sure what the Japanese get up to on the chair lifts?)!
 This chair lift is owned by a different lift company and provides access to a small area.
 Even though these small groomed courses are for intermediates, overall, Hakkoda is not really a mountain well suited to inexperienced riders.

 Thankfully Hakkoda is not one of those annoying Japan ski resorts where you’re prohibited from skiing off-piste.
 However you still have to do so at your own risk and take caution with the various backcountry hazards such as avalanches and tree wells.
 People frequently get lost, particularly during the frequent white-outs near the top.
 The trails are not roped off and are only marked with the occasional pole, so hire a guide if you’re not a highly experienced backcountry skier or boarder.
-If you don’t speak fluent Japanese, your best bet for quality guiding is Simon’s Hakkoda Powder Tours
+If you don’t speak fluent Japanese, a good bet for quality guiding is Hakkoda Powder Snow Tours

 .
 Simon can also rent out backcountry equipment (avalanche beacons, skins, snowshoes, poles).

 Nearby Aomori boasts the most snowfall of any city its size in the world with 8.1 metres annually, so it’s not surprising that Hakkoda is renowned for abundant snowfall.
 The annual snowfall statistic for Hakkoda is unknown, but a guesstimate would put the snowfall in the realm of 14-20 metres per season.